Word

 emma and friends leap for joy

-With an ISA, Emma receives money for school and agrees to pay a percentage of her income after graduation.
+With an OBL, Emma receives money for school and agrees to pay a percentage of her income after graduation.

 The key terms of this agreement are: